peternguy/peternguy/README.md

 - ⚡ Fun fact: ...
 -->

 I'm passionate about cutting out the middle mad and streamlining processes to improve efficiency.

-I'm currently working on a website to optimize communication between clients and and a dance team.

 Computer science major at the University of Illinois with a concentration in software engineering

+###What I'm working on

+- website for a dance team to optimize communication with clients.